ashutoshmjain/gita/src/mathuraChap08.md

 What will happen to me after ?
 I will need to feed the new born at least for a year!
 But what after that? — asked `Matsyagandha`.

 `Maharishi Parāśara` thought for a while.
 He wanted to make sure he found the right words as much as he wanted to say the truth.
-He said — after two years, once child is ready to go with me, you may, if you wish to, return to the village.
+He said — after two years, once child is ready to go with me, you may, if you wish, return to the village.

 `Matsya's` face turned red.
 Her body shaking and her words broken — this village hates me.
 If older women figured out I lost my virginity, they would despise me even more!